Faulo/Pengwing/README.md

 # Pengwing
-A game about the greatest secret of the penguin.
+A game about flying penguins and other conspiracies.

 ## Jam Details
 Spring Game Jam 2021: